What makes a successful board game layout?

 This is a common START to FINISH layout, common to many children’s games.
 Though simple and linear, the layout is easily comprehended by all ages and movement is, like Monopoly, governed by the luck of a die roll, though some decisions, and thus strategy, may arise from action cards.

 Most peoples’ main qualm with games like this is the reliance on luck.
-There is scant opportunities to exercise your free will or strategize that much.
+There are scant opportunities to exercise your free will or strategize that much.
 Nonetheless, it has withstood the test of time.

 Reel Me In! also utilizes the START to FINISH element, or rather, the PUT-IN to PULL-OUT, for obvious reasons, though we have included extra pathways and possibilities to make the game more engaging for older audiences as well, such as: a portage route; an optional pickup and boat launch path downriver; action cards and spaces that move a player to the beginning or forward and backward along the river; a split-route flowing around a river-island; and varied strengths and weaknesses for each watercraft (I’ll discuss more on this below).